 Use past data to inform future estimates.

-In conclusion, effective story point estimation is a vital aspect of agile development, as it helps teams accurately plan and prioritise their work.
+Effective story point estimation is a vital aspect of agile development, as it helps teams accurately plan and prioritise their work.
 To achieve the most accurate estimates, it is crucial to involve the entire team in the estimation process, ensuring that all perspectives are considered and fostering a shared understanding of the tasks at hand.
 Additionally, using a consistent scale for estimating and breaking down stories into smaller tasks enables teams to better comprehend the work involved and assign story points accordingly.
 Moreover, leveraging past data to inform future estimates helps teams identify patterns and trends, resulting in more informed decision-making.
 By implementing these practices, agile teams can improve their process.